 Policy addresses employee political activity

-There are several basic guidelines that university employees should keep in mind when engaging in any form of political activity:
+With political campaigning for local and statewide races currently underway, Mississippi State's Office of General Counsel offers the following reminder of the university’s policy on political activities.
+Below are several guidelines that employees should keep in mind when engaging in any form of political activity:

 * It is unlawful for any employee of MSU to influence or attempt to influence, directly or indirectly, another employee to vote or not to vote for any particular person or group of persons in any election.

-* When engaging in any form of political activity, employees should not use their university title after their names in letters, graphic presentations or advertisements with the exception of a candidate who can use his or her title for identification purposes only.
+* When engaging in any form of political activity, employees should not use their university title after their names in letters, graphic presentations, or advertisements (with the exception of a candidate who can use his/her title for identification purposes only).

-* Any endorsement of a candidate by an employee -- whether oral, written or in graphic form -- should never imply in any way that the candidate is endorsed by the university or a component of the university.
+* Any endorsement of a candidate or issue by an employee (whether oral, written, or in graphic form) should never imply in any way that the candidate or issue is endorsed by the university or a component of the university.